numo68/wgroutemgr/README.md

 ## Caveats

 The docker infrastructure has no documented way to introspect the own container from within.
-Most of the solutions found on the internet are not foolproof; either they expect cgroups v1, or fail if the container uses another container's networking, or have other gotchas.
+Most of the solutions found on the internet are not foolproof; either they expect specific cgroups version, or fail if the container uses another container's networking, or have other gotchas.

 The `wgroutemgr` uses undocumented functionality to determine
 - the own container identifier (to read the labels)